Curriculum Overview 2020-21

 - A thorough understanding of the learning needs of all our children so that they reach their full potential socially, emotionally, physically and academically.

-Underpinning all our learning is an ongoing focus on the fundamental skills of acquisition of the basic skills of language acquisition, reading, writing and using & applying Maths.
+Underpinning all our learning is the ongoing focus on the fundamental basic skills of language acquisition, reading, writing and using & applying Maths.

-As a whole school, we are currently reviewing our curriculum so that we provide a creative curriculum built around the "Cornerstones Curriculum".
+As a whole school, we are continuing to review our curriculum so that we provide a creative and connected curriculum built around the "Cornerstones Curriculum".
+This framework is used as a starting point to develop a curriculum that is progressive and builds on children's skills and knowledge year on year.

 What is the Cornerstones Curriculum?